Production Deployment

 Minimum resources

 To help ensure a reliable service, there is a minimum resource requirement for nodes in the production environment.
-The minimum is currently 0.5 vcpu, 8Gb of memory, and for disk, 2 x memory for stateless nodes, or 3 x memory for content nodes.
-As the disk resource is very cheap, we recommend it should be allocated generously to ensure it does not limit the use of more expensive cpu and memory resources.
+The minimum is currently 0.5 VCPU, 8Gb of memory, and for disk, 2 x memory for stateless nodes, or 3 x memory for content nodes.
+As the disk resource is normally the least expensive, we recommend it should be allocated generously to ensure it does not limit the use of more expensive cpu and memory resources.

 Application name